What is a Cash Out Refinance?

 Homeowners should tread extremely lightly when considering a cash-out refinance for their property.
 If possible, they should pursue an agreement with an interest rate lower than their current mortgage.

-With the looming potential of foreclosure, it’s imperative that borrowers make every payment after receiving a cash-out refinance.
+It’s imperative that borrowers make every payment after receiving a cash-out refinance.
 Thus, it’s best to use the funds from such loans to bankroll businesses or other investments that pay high enough dividends to cover the monthly installments.

 Sale-Leaseback Agreements: Tap Into Your Home’s Equity Without Incurring More Debt